Optimal Designs for 2^k Factorial Experiments with Binary Response

 This paper is organized as follows.
 In Section~2 we describe the preliminary setup.
-In Section~3 we provide several results for locally D-optimal designs, including the uniqueness of the D-optimal designs, characterization for a design to be locally D-optimal, the concept of EW D-optimal designs, and algorithms for searching D-optimal designs.
+In Section~3 we provide several results for locally D-optimal designs, including the uniqueness of the D-optimal designs, characterization for a design to be locally D-optimal, the concept of EW D-optimal designs, and algorithms for finding D-optimal designs.
 In Section~4 we discuss the properties of fractional factorial designs.
-We address the robustness of D-optimal designs in Section~5 and revisit some {examples in Section~6.
-Some concluding remarks and topics of future research are discussed in Section~7.
-Additional results, proofs and some details on the algorithms are relegated to the Supplementary Materials of this paper.
+We address the robustness of D-optimal designs in Section~5 and revisit the odor {example in Section~6.
+Some concluding remarks and topics for future research are discussed in Section~7.
+Additional results, proofs and some details on the algorithms are relegated to the Supplementary Materials.